 - Contacting the ED: The nurse calls or sends a fax to the hospital call center, which then contacts the ED.
 Sending a fax allows nurses to provide patient identification information they would otherwise give by phone.

 - Conducting the consultation: With assistance from the nurse, the physician conducts the examination, using the peripheral equipment to look into the patient's ears, listen to the chest, and look at the skin with a magnifying lens.
-The physician also can ask the resident or nurse questions during the examination.
+The physician also can ask the resident or nurse questions during the examination using video capabilities on mobile devices.
 Based on the findings, the ED physician will prescribe any necessary treatment and decide if a trip to the ED is warranted.

 ResultsEarly results suggest the program has meaningfully reduced the need for ED transports.
 During the first year of operation, 20 telemedicine consults took place.
 In 10 instances, the ED physician concluded that the patient did not need to come to the ED.
 Prior to implementation of this program, all 20 patients likely would have been transported to the ED.
 Suggestive: The evidence consists of a review of 20 telemedicine consults that took place in the first year after program implementation, with a focus on whether the patient required transport to the ED.

 Planning and Development ProcessKey steps included the following: